onramper/docs/docs/API-Reference.md

 }
 ```

-**Partner context**
-If you would like to receive a custom data / tx identifier / partner context that is set by you in the webhook payload, you should send it in the body of the `POST` request of the [first step]('#first-step') of the purchase process.
-The first step of any purchase process is the step defined in the `nextStep` attribute of the `/rate` response.
-Currentl, this functionality is only available for `Moonpay` and `Wyre`.

-#### Partner context

-If you would like to receive a custom data set by you in the webhook payload you should send it in the body of the `POST` request of the [first step]('#first-step') of the purchase process.
-The first step of any purchase process is the step defined in the `nextStep` attribute of the `/rate` response.
-Currently is functionality is only available for `Moonpay` and `Wyre`.

 #### Securing webhooks

 To ensure the integrity of the data contained in the webhook, Onramper signs all webhooks sent with a shared secret that is known only by you and Onramper.